soungyoung0723/Practice_Hacker_Rank/README.md

-## Hacker Rank Example Practice Problems
+# Hacker Rank Example Practice Problems
-# This repository is where i keep my practice problems
-hacker rank is a fun way to learn
+This repository is where I keep my practice problems Hacker rank is a fun way to learn